 Google Ads operates on a pay-per-click (PPC) model, meaning you're only charged when someone clicks on your ad.
 The Google Ad Grant covers this cost, allowing up to $10,000 in ad credits per month.

-Google won’t bill you if you exceed the limit—your ads will simply stop running until the next month.
+- Google won't bill you if you exceed the limit; your ads will simply stop running until the next month.

-The average cost-per-click (CPC) is about $3.23, so strategic campaign management is necessary to maximize impact.
+- The average cost-per-click (CPC) is about $3.23, so strategic campaign management is necessary to maximize impact.

-To continue receiving funds, your non-profit must comply with Google’s ongoing requirements.
+- To continue receiving funds, your non-profit must comply with Google's ongoing requirements.

 Eligibility: Can Your Organization Qualify?

-Before diving into the application process, it's important to confirm that your organization meets Google’s eligibility criteria.
-Not every nonprofit qualifies, so taking a moment to review these requirements can save time and set you up for success.
-Here’s what you need to check before applying:
+Before diving into the application process, it's important to confirm that your organization meets Google's eligibility criteria.

 Registered Non-Profit Status